Skip to main content

 On this page

-A key part of the Indigenous Research Exchange is to make research findings more accessible, more contestable and more useable, especially for Aboriginal and Torres Strait Islander communities.
+A key part of the Indigenous Research Exchange is to make research findings more accessible, contestable and useable, especially for Aboriginal and Torres Strait Islander communities.

-We’ve developed Yumi Sabe to discover what data is out there, provide access to a range of research outputs and information at a local level.
+We’ve developed Yumi Sabe to discover what data is out there and to provide access to a range of research outputs and information at a local level.
 Yumi Sabe will also support policy makers with evidence to design more effective programs and policies.

 The aim of Yumi Sabe is to: